kaiachain/kaia/kaiax/gov/headergov/README.md

   EffectiveParamSet(num) -> ParamSet
   ```

-- `EffectiveParamsPartial(num)`: Returns the union of `header.governance` from block 0 to `num`.
+- `EffectiveParamsPartial(num)`: Returns only the parameters effective by header governance, which is the union of `header.governance` from block 0 to `num`.
 It is used for assembling parameters in a gov module.
   ```
   EffectiveParamsPartial(num) -> map[ParamName]any
   ```